Pigs in a Polka: Plot

 The third pig is not thrilled to have the other two in his house, especially when they again begin dancing around with their instruments, acting silly and laughing.
 Then, they notice an apparently homeless woman (the wolf) outside the window, playing a violin in the snow.
 The 'snow' is actually talcum powder held on a stick above the wolf's head.
 The first two pigs take pity and push the third pig (who realizes it is the wolf) away from the door to let the despondent person in.
 The wolf continues the deception and continues playing the violin.
 The third pig, upon peeking under the clothing and seeing that the wolf has a record player on his back, flips the record over.
-Fast-paced music begins and the wolf dances to it but loses his costume as a result.
+Fast-paced music begins and the wolf dances to it, resulting in him being exposed when his costume falls off piece-by-piece.
 The wolf then chases the pigs up to the second floor of the house.
 The pigs make their escape in an elevator, but when the wolf tries to use it he drops into an empty shaft.
 The wolf is unaware that he is falling, but rather thinks he is riding the elevator down.
 He politely doffs his hat as gentlemen in an elevator did back in the 1940s and just stands there politely looking up.
 After a long fall, the doors open and he falls at the feet of the pigs as the cartoon irises out.

 Throughout the short, the pigs' motions are synchronized to the music.